-Found in the 16th century and owned by the Karamsot dynasty, this fort in Rajasthan was constructed by Rao Karamsiji, who was the eighth son of Rao Jodhaji and the founder of Jodhpur.
-It is located near Khinvsar Village, which lies in the Nagaur District of Rajasthan.
+Found in the 16th century and owned by the Karamsot dynasty, this Rajasthan Fort was constructed by Rao Karamsiji, who was the eighth son of Rao Jodhaji and the founder of Jodhpur.
+It is located near Khinvsar Village, which lies in the Nagaur district of Rajasthan.
 Its location can be traced as halfway between Jodhpur and Nagaur, on the eastern edge of the Thar Desert.
 Because of the striking beauty of the Khimsar Fort, it has now been converted into a heritage hotel, and a part of it is occupied by the descendants of the royal family.
 The magnificent fort offers an enthralling experience to the visitors.
 It is one of the most beautiful forts in Rajasthan due to its marvellous architecture and splendour.

 The Hill Fort Kesroli is one of the rare heritage hotels in Alwar that has been in existence since the 14th century.
 A wonderful destination to enjoy the barrier sunsets, showing daily since 700 years and discovering the Neemrana heritage hotels in Alwar is this resort.
 Hill Fort-Kesroli is a great holiday choice for those looking for a relaxing weekend getaway from Delhi.